SeanZKY/Snake-Assembly/readme.txt

-all of the explainations and screenshots are in the book's project - the project took about week
+all of the explainations and screenshots are in the book's project - the project took about a week